Gardens to visit in early springacross the UK, without a car

 1. Powis Castle gardens, Powys

-First built on a high rocky outcrop in the thirteenth century, Powis Castle now has celebrated terraced gardens with views that stretch as far as the Shropshire hills.
-Urn-topped balustrades, dancing lead shepherds and shepherdesses line the walkways and an Ozymandian stone foot stands in the woods, near spring glades of common spotted orchids.
-In the Edwardian formal garden, there are century-old lichen covered apple trees between box-hedge arches and topiaried yew.
-In the wooded wilderness, there are little clumps of cyclamen and views through the sculptural bare trees back up towards castle terraces, patrolled by jewel-bright peacocks.
+First built on a high rocky outcrop in the thirteenth century, Powis Castle now has celebrated terraced gardens.
+Views stretch as far as the Shropshire hills.
+Urn-topped balustrades, dancing lead shepherds and shepherdesses line the walkways.
+An Ozymandian stone foot stands in the woods, near spring glades of common spotted orchids.
+In the Edwardian formal garden, there are century-old lichen-covered apple trees between box-hedge arches and topiaried yew.
+In the wooded wilderness, there are little clumps of cyclamen.
+Views through the sculptural bare trees show the castle terraces, patrolled by jewel-bright peacocks.

 • Check opening times.